DNS-OARC/dsc/README.md

 ## Dependencies

-`dsc` requires a couple of libraries beside a normal C compiling environment with autoconf, automake and libtool.
+`dsc` requires a couple of libraries beside a normal C compiling environment with autoconf, automake, libtool and pkgconfig.

 `dsc` has a non-optional dependency on the PCAP library and optional dependency on the GeoIP library (for the `asn` and `country` indexer).